The following is a sponsored guest post by Globelink travel insurance. I’ve added an extra bit of advice at the end as well.

 4. Don’t buy drugs

 While buying illegal drugs is just simply a no-no, no matter where you are, do NOT buy drugs in a foreign country.
-This is possibly the worst thing you could do.
+This includes marijuana, even if it is legal where you live.
+This might be the riskiest travel risk on this list.
 The law is not kind to foreigners who try and deal drugs in other countries.
 And there are countries where extradition is not an option and you could end up in jail or even be sentenced to death for this crime.

 5. Don’t gamble in casinos